Client Credentials Usage

 Private key JWT

-parameter in input set to private_key_jwt
+parameter in input should be set to private_key_jwt

 .